microsoft/dotnet/Documentation/compatibility/objectcontext_translate-and-objectcontext_executestorequery-now-support-enum-type.md

 Available

 ### Change Description
-In .NET 4.0, the generic parameter `T` of `ObjectContext.Translate` and `ObjectContext.ExecuteStoreQuery` methods could not be an enum.
+In .NET Framework 4.0, the generic parameter `T` of `ObjectContext.Translate` and `ObjectContext.ExecuteStoreQuery` methods could not be an enum.
 That scenario is now supported.

 - [ ] Quirked
 - [ ] Build-time break

 ### Recommended Action
-If Translate or ExecuteStoreQuery was called on an enum type in .NET 4.0, '0' was returned.
+If Translate or ExecuteStoreQuery was called on an enum type in .NET Framework 4.0, '0' was returned.
 If that behavior was desirable, the calls should be replaced with a constant 0 (or the enum equivalent of it).

 ### Affected APIs
 * ```M:System.Data.Objects.ObjectContext.Translate``1(System.Data.Common.DbDataReader)```